The Extensive Guide to Magento 2 Troubleshooting

 Alongside the store speed, you should also keep its SEO performance as high as possible.
 Search engine optimization is a key step towards showing your pages to customers.
 The better your rankings are, the more people can find your website.

 As you might have already guessed, bad URLs prevent your pages for being seen by potential buyers.
-And while Magento 2 offers numerous SEO tricks by default (explore the backend and the official documentation), you can also use third-party extensions.
+And while Magento 2 offers numerous SEO tricks by default (explore the backend and the ), you can also use third-party extensions.
 Read this material for more details: Magento 2 SEO.
 And don’t forget about the Amasty Unique Product URL Magento 2 module since it helps troubleshoot content duplication and other Magento 2 issues caused by bad URLs.

 How to increase the Magento 2 brand awareness